teamookla/pubnative-android-library/README.md

    Use setParam(String key, String val) to set any custom values.
 3. Call PubNative.showAd(AdRequest req, AdHolder<?>... holders).

-For more examples, examine the code of pubnative-sdk-tester.
+For more examples, examine the code of pubnative-library-tester.

 Pubnative Interstitials
 =======================